Hundebegegnungen an der Leine – so klappt’s stressfrei auf dem Spaziergang

 • Find the distance at which your dog can see the other dog but still remain calm.

-• Reward any calm behavior, such as looking at you, standing relaxed, or sniffing.
+• Reward all calm behavior, e.g., looking at you, standing relaxed, sniffing.

-• Reduce the distance gradually – but only if the dog remains stable.
+• Gradually reduce the distance – but only if the dog remains stable.

-If you're still not making progress despite training, or if your dog reacts strongly to other dogs, please contact a suitable dog school or an experienced local trainer.
-Alternatively, feel free to send me a message – I'll be happy to help you individually and, if you wish, put together a suitable training plan with targeted exercises.
+If you're not making progress with training or your dog reacts very strongly to other dogs, please contact a suitable dog school or an experienced local trainer.
+Alternatively, feel free to send me a message – I'll help you individually and, if desired, put together a suitable training plan with targeted exercises for you.

 Back to blog